FURI student researcher Clara Chaves Azevedo conducts research into perovskite solar cells tat can be used on windows.

 The Master’s Opportunity for Research in Engineering program is designed to enrich a graduate student’s engineering and technical graduate curriculum with hands-on lab experience and independent and thesis-based research.

-In Summer and Fall 2023, 80 students participated in 97 individual research projects.
+In spring 2024, 121 students participated in individual research projects.

 FURIprojects